vinitaparasrampuria/Codepath-prework-IOS101/README.md

 Submitted by: **Vinita Parasrampuria**

 **Name of your app** is an app that shows my name, university and ocuupation.
-It has a button to change the background color when clicked...
-[TODO]
+It has a button to change the background color when clicked.

 Time spent: **3** hours spent in total